flutter/website/src/content/get-started/fwe/user-input.md

 ### `DropdownMenu`
-A `DropdownMenu` lets users select a choice from a menu of options and places the selected text into a `TextField`.
+A `DropdownMenu` lets users select a choice from a dropdown menu of options and puts the selected text into a `TextField`.
+It also gives users the added benefit of filtering the menu items based on the text input.

+Configuration parameters include:
+- `dropdownMenuEntries`: a list of `DropdownMenuEntry`s that describe each of the menu items, it may contain information such as a text label, leading icon or trailing icon.
+(This is also the only required parameter.)
+- `TextEditingController` to programmatically control the `TextField`.
+- `onSelected` callback that gets triggered when the user selects an option
+- `initialSelection` for configuring the default value.
+- Additional paramaters are  available for customizing the widget look and appearance too.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/dropdownmenu.gif",